 Official school or free school?

 In French-speaking Belgium, the Wallonia-Brussels Federation is in charge of education and its funding.
-Schools are organized either directly by the Federation itself, by a local authority (Province or COCOF [?], City or Municipality), or by a private association.
+Schools are organized either directly by the Federation itself, by a local authority (Province or COCOF [do action=”tooltips”]The French Community Commission is the entity in charge of cultural, social, health and education issues for French-speaking institutions in Brussels.[/do], City or Municipality), or by a private association.
 These “organizing authorities” are responsible for defining the school’s philosophical orientation, its organization and its educational approach.